Skip to main content

 Essen und Trinken

-With the motto "Schnitzel for everyone", the Schnitzelei offers both creative and classic schnitzel creations at three locations.
-In addition to the usual meat schnitzels, you will also find unusual vegetarian and vegan schnitzels made from vegetables on the menu.
-Many of the dishes here are also gluten-free and are clearly labelled on the menu.
+Under the motto “Schnitzel for everyone”, Schnitzelei offers creative as well as classic schnitzel dishes at three locations .
+Alongside the usual meat schnitzels, you’ll also find unusual vegetarian and vegan schnitzels made from vegetables on the menu.
+Many of the dishes here are also gluten-free and clearly marked on the menu.

 Where: Rontgenstraße 7b, Charlottenburg; Chausseestraße 8, Mitte; Landauer Straße 8, Wilmersdorf